 15 Years Ago

 When Itachi woke up, it was to darkness.
-His breathing raced and he desperately squeeze his eyes shut as if it would keep out the darkness in his mind and within seconds, he was calm again.
+His breathing raced and he desperately squeezed his eyes shut as if it would keep out the darkness in his mind.
+He forced himself to lie still, to breathe deeply.
+Within seconds he was calm again.
 It was another night where the nightmares got to him - where his mind pulled images of splattered blood and ninjas - men, women, children - all falling...and he blinked, trying to clear his head again.
 He tried to distract himself as he fell back to his bed.

 So he thought about the warmth of a baby in his arms, the way his little brother prefered Itachi over his mother or father.
 The way the baby's eyes brightened when Itachi around.
 And closing his eyes, he finally found peace.
 But in the edge of his mind, he thought about his entry to the Academy tomorrow.
 Itachi could only sigh.